flypenguin/okta-cli/README.md

   - update users
   - bulk-update users, with parallel threads (hundreds of updates in seconds)
 - group functions (add users, remove users, list groups, list members)
+- handling of multiple Okta instances (e.g. a test cell, a production cell, a personal cell, ...)
+- updates and (now really fast) bulk-updates of user profiles (using CSV or Excel files)
+- export of profile data (into CSV or JSON)

 ## NOTE